UK records another 44,985 new coronavirus cases | www.lokmattimes.com

 UK records another 44,985 new coronavirus cases

-Another 44,985 people in Britain have tested positive for COVID-19, bringing the total number of coronavirus cases in the country to 8,734,934, according to official figures released Saturday.
+London, Oct 24 Another 44,985 people in Britain have tested positive for Covid-19, bringing the total number of coronavirus cases in the country to 8,734,934, according to official figures released on Saturday.

-The country also reported a further 135 coronavirus-related deaths.
-The total number of coronavirus-related deaths in Britain now stands at 139,461.
-These figures only include the deaths of people who died within 28 days of their first positive test.
+The coronavirus-related death toll in the country rose by 135 to a total of 139,461.
+These figures only include the deaths of people who died within 28 days of their first positive test, Xinhua news agency reported.

 Meanwhile, Professor Stephen Reicher of the University of St Andrews warned that Britain risks "dilly-dallying into lockdown" if it does not act soon.